Job Title: Director of Music Production and Recording Studies

 LinkedIn Address: http://www.linkedin.com/in/mark.drews

-I am director of music production and recording studies at the University of Stavanger in Norway.
-In 2014, I was elected to the AES Board of Governors.
-As member of the AES Education committee, I have been involved with AES education and student activities for years.
-In 2010, I helped reactivate the Norwegian section of the AES where I am a board member and section treasurer.
-In 1998, I helped launch and judge the first student recording awards at the Amsterdam AES convention and have judged several more since.
-As a student, I helped lay the foundation for the University of Miami's student section in 1981.
+;ark Drews is director of music production and recording studies at the University of Stavanger in Norway.
+He served on the AES Board of Governors from 2014 to 2016.
+As member of the AES Education committee, he has been involved with AES education and student activities for years.
+In 2010, he helped reactivate the Norwegian section of the AES where he is a board member and section treasurer.
+In 1998, he helped launch and judge the first student recording awards at the Amsterdam AES convention and have judged several more since.
+As a student, he helped lay the foundation for the University of Miami's student section in 1981.

-My professional recording career began in 1983 recording music for the Norwegian Broadcasting Company (NRK) in Bergen.
-From 1984 thru 1995, I was senior audio engineer/lecturer at the Syracuse University School of Music and an active independent recording engineer and musician in Central New York.
-I also authored and published two editions of New Ears: The Audio Career & Education Handbook.
+His professional recording career began in 1983 recording music for the Norwegian Broadcasting Company (NRK) in Bergen.
+From 1984 thru 1995, he was senior audio engineer/lecturer at the Syracuse University School of Music and an active independent recording engineer and musician in Central New York.
+He also authored and published two editions of New Ears: The Audio Career & Education Handbook.

-I have recorded thousands of concerts and other music performances in the United States and Norway for broadcast and commercial distribution.
-I also have designed and installed a variety of audio facilities.
+Mark Drews has recorded thousands of concerts and other music performances in the United States and Norway for broadcast and commercial distribution.
+He also has designed and installed a variety of audio facilities.

-In 1993-94 I was a senior Fulbright research fellow to Norway.
-In 2006-2007, I was an audio researcher at the Banff Centre's music and sound department and a visiting scholar at the University of Michigan's School of Music.
+In 1993-94 he was a senior Fulbright research fellow to Norway.
+In 2006-2007, he was an audio researcher at the Banff Centre's music and sound department and a visiting scholar at the University of Michigan's School of Music.

-In addition to the AES, I am a member of the National Academy of Recording Arts and Sciences and the Society of Professional Audio Recording Services, and a board member for the Norwegian Institute
+In addition to the AES, he is a member of the National Academy of Recording Arts and Sciences and the Society of Professional Audio Recording Services, and a board member for the Norwegian Institute

 for Recorded Sound.